NHL on CBS: Coverage

-One trivial note however, on January 23, 1972, Jim Gordon was not in Boston for the Buffalo-Boston game.
+One trivial note, however: on January 23, 1972, Jim Gordon was not in Boston for the Buffalo-Boston game.
 Therefore, Dick Stockton filled in and did the game with Dan Kelly.
 Stockton, who did some work for The NFL on CBS, was also at the time a sports anchor for WBZ-TV in Boston, which ironically was at the time an NBC affiliate (WBZ-TV switched from NBC to CBS on January 2, 1995, after its parent company Westinghouse invested in and later purchased CBS, making WBZ an owned-and-operated station of the network in September 1995 which it has remained as since).

-During the 1972 Stanley Cup Finals between the Boston Bruins and New York Rangers, CBS took a rather calculated risk in not televising the Game 5 match on May 9 (CBS aired regular programming, including the original Hawaii Five-O in that period on that Tuesday night).
+During the 1972 Stanley Cup Final between the Boston Bruins and New York Rangers, CBS took a rather calculated risk in not televising the Game 5 match on May 9 (CBS aired regular programming, including the original Hawaii Five-O in that period on that Tuesday night).
 This was even though Game 5 was a potential clincher with the Bruins up 3–1 on the Rangers.
 CBS ultimately lucked out (since the Rangers won Game 5 3–2), and televised the clincher (Game 6) on Thursday night, May 11.